trekco/PocoGenerator/README.md

 - DatabaseName
 	- The name of your database.
 - Using
 	- Usings that should be inserted.
-Semicolon ";" seperated list.
+Semicolon ";" separated list.
 - Namespace
 	- The Namespace of all the POCO classes.
 - OutputPath